Table of content

 What Is Cost Estimation in Software Project Management?

-3 Key Cost Estimation Models in Software Development
+Key Cost Estimation Models

 Empirical Estimation Technique

 Simply put, this technique is based on the data taken from the previous projects and some information based on educated guesswork and assumptions.
-The evidence-based formulas are applied to making a prediction that is a crucial component of the software project planning step.
+The evidence-based formulas are applied to make a prediction that is a crucial component of the software project planning step.

 This technique also requires prior experience in developing a similar solution.
 Whereas empirical estimation techniques lean heavily on acumen, various activities linked to estimation have been validated over the years.
 The most popular techniques in this field are the Expert judgment technique and Delphi cost estimation.